 Earth-quakes are actually “dragon-quakes!”

-“Nonsense,” is quick to judge our swollen left hemisphere of the brain just before eating up the right one (converted by science in a raising), whose last words are, “but it’s true.”
-It could be true!
-The dragons live millions of years and so their movements are very slow, or should I say very slow to humans (we live less than what it takes them one breath.
+Nonsense, is quick to judge our swollen left brain hemisphere just before eating up the right one (converted in a raising by modern education), whose last words are, “but it’s true.”
+Dragons live millions of years and so their movements are very slow—I should say very slow from the human point of view, since we live less than what it takes them one breath.